Listed building: England

 Although the 2008 draft legislation was abandoned, Historic England (then part of English Heritage) published a single list of all designated heritage assets within England in 2011.
 The National Heritage List for England is an online searchable database which includes 400,000 English Listings, this includes individual listed buildings, groups of multiple listed buildings which share the same listing, scheduled monuments, registered parks and gardens, protected historic wrecks and registered battlefields and World Heritage Sites in one place.
 The 400,000 in the listing should not be confused with the actual number of listed buildings, which will be much larger than the listing, because a listing can include more than one building that share the same listing number.
 The legislative frameworks for each type of historic asset remains unchanged.
 A photographic library of English listed buildings was started in 1999 as a snapshot of buildings listed at the turn of the millennium.
 This is not an up-to-date record of all listed buildings in England – the listing status and descriptions are only correct as at February 2001.
 The photographs were taken between 1999 and 2008.
 It is maintained by the Historic England archive at the Images of England project website.
 The National Heritage List for England contains the up-to-date list of listed buildings.

-Listed buildings in danger of being lost through damage or decay in England started to be recorded by survey in 1991.
+Listed buildings in danger of being lost through damage or decay in England were first recorded by survey in 1991.
 This was extended in 1998 with the publication of Historic England's Buildings at Risk Register which surveyed Grade I and Grade II* buildings.
 In 2008 this survey was renamed Heritage at Risk and extended to include all listed buildings, scheduled monuments, registered parks and gardens, registered battlefields, protected wreck sites and conservation areas.
 The register is compiled by survey using information from local authorities, official and voluntary heritage groups and the general public.
 It is possible to search this list online.